 The later (Historic 25″) map, from around 1900, shows the bridge stretching all the way across.

 I refer to these two editions as the ~1840 and ~1900 editions, but of course different areas were surveyed, and the maps printed, at different times over the course of several years.
 The north bank at Plassey, which is in Co Clare, was surveyed before the south, which is in Co Limerick, and the bridge was built in the interval.

 Plassey is now the site of the University of Limerick, part of the suburb of Castletroy.
 It is the junction between two of the five sections of the (now-abandoned) Limerick Navigation, which connected Limerick and the sea to Lough Derg and thence to Dublin.
 The next map shows, at bottom left, the Park Canal from Limerick; from its upper (right-hand, on the map) end the navigation passed into the River Shannon, which curved south and north in a large S. Then, around the centre of the map, you can see the straight line of the third section of the navigation, the Plassey–Errina Canal, heading north-eastward away from the river.
-It avoided the Falls of Doonass and rejoined the river downstream of O’Briensbridge.
+It avoided the Falls of Doonass and rejoined the river downstream of O’Briensbridge and upstream of Castleconnell.